AriFordsham/GHCWiki/default-superclass-instances.md

 ## The opt-out mechanism

-Just because you can make default instances, they are not always the instances you want.
+Just because you *can* make default instances, they are not always the instances you *want*.
 A key example is

 ```wiki
     instance Monad m => Monad (ReaderT r m) where ...